KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 . . .
 ```
-Notice the ID of the "mynet" bridge is "br-b63e..."
+Notice the ID of the "mynet" bridge is "br-b63e...".

+Now run two containers and connect them on this network you created just now:
 ```
-dockerhost ~]$ docker network create mynet

 dockerhost ~]$ docker run --name=web --network=mynet \
              -d praqma/network-multitool